-If you are applying for a visa, green card, or other U.S. immigration benefit, you will no doubt be asked to submit various documents.
+If you are applying for a U.S. visa, green card, or other immigration benefit, you will no doubt be asked to submit various documents.
 For example, you will likely need to prove your identity and nationality using your birth certificate.
-If you're applying based on marriage, or a spouse will be applying with you, you'll need to supply a marriage certificate, plus death or divorce decrees to prove that any past marriages were legally ended.
+If you're applying based on marriage to a U.S. citizen or resident, or you have a spouse who will be applying to immigrate along with you, you'll need to supply a marriage certificate, plus death or divorce decrees to prove that any past marriages were legally ended.
 The list goes on.

 However, if the documents you are submitting are in a language other than English, you might need to have them translated.
 (The exception would be if you are dealing with a U.S consulate that specifically assures you that it accepts documents in the language of that country.)